 The station entrance represents the access point to the station from the public right-of-way or adjacent development and varies according to the station form, surrounding context, topography, and possibility of tying into joint development.
-This section covers the definition of Required Entrances and Additional Entrances, their possible configurations, system and station identification, and the components of an entrance lobby.
+This section covers the definition of entrances, their possible configurations per the Standard Station Typologies, system and station identification, and the components of an entrance lobby.